 The second easier position adjustment to make is the angle of your head.

-Most modern helmets are designed at least somewhat aerodynamically if your head is in the right position!
+Most modern helmets are designed somewhat aerodynamically if your head is in the proper position!

-It’s kind of obvious but worth mentioning, going faster equals louder noise levels.
-In addition to the sound of the motorcycle, the largest contributing factor is of course wind noise, specifically turbulence.
+It’s obvious but worth mentioning that going faster equals louder noise levels.
+In addition to the sound of the motorcycle, the most significant contributing factor is, of course, wind noise, specifically turbulence.

 Your Helmet Matters

 Helmets are more concerned with protecting your skull and face than your hearing.
 Noise levels are considered comfort details rather than safety issues.